 What is urbanisation?

 Urbanisation is the increase in the proportion of people living in towns and cities.
-As you can see from the graph below there has been a significant increase between 1950 and 2014, from 0.8 billion to 3.85 billion people.
+The graph below shows a significant increase in urbanisation between 1950 and 2014, from 0.8 billion to 3.85 billion people.

-Urbanisation first occurred in high-income countries (HICs) during the industrial revolution.
+Urbanisation first occurred in high-income countries (HICs) during the Industrial Revolution.
 People were attracted to urban areas (pulled) from rural areas to work in factories.
 They were also pushed as developments in technology led to mechanisation on farms.

 Use the images below to explore related GeoTopics.